Aaron-Bopp/TIM/40_Evergreens/Negative influences are stronger than positive influences.md

 #TO/DO/FIND William osman comment video

-There may be a root in [[Evolutionary Pyschology]] [^1] or it could be more related to [[Our brain will do anything it can to protect itself]].
-Either way, negative influences root theirselves in our [[insecurity|insecurities]] and [[We value our biggest insecurities because they protect us from the biggest threats]].
-Valueing a negative [[influence]] more than a positive one could mean we are more prepared against negative outcomes.
+There may be a root in [[Evolutionary Psychology]] [^1] or it could be more related to [[Our brain will do anything it can to protect itself]].
+Either way, negative influences root their selves in our [[insecurity|insecurities]] and [[We value our biggest insecurities because they protect us from the biggest threats]].
+Valuing a negative [[influence]] more than a positive one could mean we are more prepared against negative outcomes.

 [^1]: [[Our brains are built around survival]]